Moussa-Mikhail/thesis_code/README.md

 # collect_data

-collect_data is used to collect data by simulating random orbits.
+thesis/collect_data.py is used to collect data by simulating random orbits.
 The data is then saved to "data.csv".

 ## Usage